-Haflong is a hill staton in the Cachar district of Assam.
-At an elevation of 680 mts, haflong is a small town with a population of about 40000 people.
+Haflong is a hill station in the Cachar district of Assam.
+At an elevation of 680 meters, Haflong is a small town with a population of about 40000 people.
 It is the only hill station in Assam.

 Haflong is famous for its amazing natural beauty of the hills and the valleys covered with flowers and huge trees.
 Haflong is also a paradise for the Ornithologists.
 Jatinga is a village located on a spur of the Haflong ridge.

-Haflong is located 355 kms away from Guwahati and 84 km from Silchar.
+Haflong is located 355 km away from Guwahati and 84 km from Silchar.
 Haflong has a railway station, 3 km from the main town.
 Lumding Junction Railway Station is 60 km away.
-It is the district head quarter of north Cachar Hills.
-Haflong is a land of pleasing blue orchards, pineapple and oranges.
+It is the district headquarter of North Cachar Hills.
+Haflong is a land of pleasing blue orchards, pineapple, and oranges.

 Apart from its scenic beauty, the hills of Haflong is also known for its flowers including the orchids such as Blue Vanda, rare species of birds, Pineapple, Peaches, and Oranges.
 There is an Orchid Garden in Haflong which is a worth a dekko.

 Things to See

 Jatinga is the place famous for bird mystery (Birds Harakiri).
-9 kms from Haflong, Jatinga is a village located on a spur of the Haflong ridge.
+9 km from Haflong, Jatinga is a village located on a spur of the Haflong ridge.
 The migratory birds come here during the months of August to November.